vercel/next.js/errors/large-page-data.md

 #### Possible Ways to Fix It

 Reduce the amount of data returned from `getStaticProps`, `getServerSideProps`, or `getInitialProps` to only the essential data to render the page.
-The default threshold of 128kB can be configured in `largePageDataBytes`.
+The default threshold of 128kB can be configured in `largePageDataBytes` if absolutely necessary and the performance implications are understood.

 ### Useful Links